zeman/data-whare/README.md

 ## Sun

-Monitor solar production from [Enphase Envoy](https://www4.enphase.com/en-in/products/envoy) and charge a [Tesla](https://www.tesla.com) with excess production rather than sending it to the grid.
+Monitor solar production and charge a Tesla with excess production rather than sending it to the grid.
 The charging rate (amps) of the Tesla is adjusted once per minute to use surplus power.

-Supported solar:
+Supported solar inverters:
 - Enphase Envoy
+- Fronius

 Supported Tesla apps:
 - Teslafi

 ## Water

-Monitor [soil moisture](https://www.davisinstruments.com/products/soil-moisture-sensor-vantage-pro-and-vantage-pro2) via Davis Weatherlink and irrigate garden zones via [Rainmachine.](https://www.rainmachine.com)
+Coming next: Monitor [soil moisture](https://www.davisinstruments.com/products/soil-moisture-sensor-vantage-pro-and-vantage-pro2) via Davis Weatherlink and irrigate garden zones via [Rainmachine.](https://www.rainmachine.com)

 ## Getting up and running